1. Preamble.

 3. Processing Covenants.
 In processing EU Personal Data hereunder, the Company shall:

 a. process EU Personal Data only on the documented instructions from Client, unless otherwise required to do so by applicable law, in which case the Company will inform Client of that legal requirement before processing, unless applicable law prohibits the Company from informing Client.
-For the avoidance of doubt, this DPA and the TOS shall constitute Client’s documented instructions to the Company in connection with the Company’s provision of the Services to Client;
+For the avoidance of doubt, this DPA and the TOS shall constitute Client’s documented instructions to the Company in connection with the Company’s provision of the Services to Client; b. use commercially reasonable efforts intended to ensure that persons authorized to process EU Personal Data hereunder have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality or are subject to ethical rules of responsibility that include confidentiality; c. taking into account the state of the art, the costs of implementation, and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, implement commercially reasonable technical and organizational measures as set forth in Annex II of the Appendix in the SCCs (as defined below);

 d. taking into account the nature of the processing, use commercially reasonable efforts to assist Client to respond to requests for exercising the data subjects’ rights with respect to their EU Personal Data under the GDPR; and

-f. notify Client promptly and without undue delay if the Company becomes aware of a breach of security resulting in the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, EU Personal Data to the extent required under applicable law (an “Incident”), provided that the provision of such notice by the Company shall not be construed as an acknowledgement of fault or liability with respect to any such Incident;
+e. taking into account the nature of processing and the information available to the Company, use commercially reasonable efforts to assist Client in ensuring compliance with Client’s obligations described in Articles 32 through 36 of the GDPR; f. notify Client promptly and without undue delay if the Company becomes aware of a breach of security resulting in the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, EU Personal Data to the extent required under applicable law (an “Incident”), provided that the provision of such notice by the Company shall not be construed as an acknowledgement of fault or liability with respect to any such Incident; g. upon Client’s request, delete or return all EU Personal Data in accordance with the procedures set out in the TOS, except where applicable law requires Company to retain some or all EU Personal Data; and

 h. undergo independent third-party audits on a periodic basis to assess its security measures.
 Subject to the confidentiality obligations in the TOS, Company will, upon Client’s written request, make the SOC2 Type II Audit report available to Client so that Client can verify Company’s material compliance with this DPA.
 In addition, upon Client’s reasonable request and provided that the information in the SOC 2 Type II Audit report is, in Client’s reasonable determination, insufficient to demonstrate Company’s material compliance with this DPA, Company will, at Client’s expense and provided Client shall not exercise this right more than once per calendar year unless required under GDPR, provide additional information to Client as reasonably necessary to demonstrate Company’s material compliance with its obligations in this DPA.
 Pursuant to such request, Client may not audit facilities, networks, systems, devices, or storage media of Company or its personnel.
 Any records, data, or information provided to Client pursuant to this Section (collectively, the “Audit Information”) shall be held in confidence as Company’s Confidential Information and subject to any confidentiality obligations in the TOS.
 Client may use the Audit Information and any audit report solely for the purposes of assessing Company’s material compliance with this DPA as required under GDPR.
 Client shall be liable for any improper disclosure or use of Audit Information by Client, or its respective agents.
+4. Subprocessors.

-Client hereby grants Company with general authorization to engage subprocessors to process EU Personal Data on Client’s behalf to assist the Company in processing EU Personal Data as set out in this DPA.
+4. Client hereby grants Company with general authorization to engage subprocessors to process EU Personal Data on Client’s behalf to assist the Company in processing EU Personal Data as set out in this DPA.
 Client hereby consents to engagement of the subprocessors in the Subprocessor List (as defined in Exhibit B).
 Company will update the Subprocessor List in the event of any addition of a subprocessor at least 10 calendar days before the new subprocessor processes EU Personal Data.
 The Subprocessor List contains a mechanism to subscribe to notifications of any updates to it.
-Client may object to Company’s use of a new subprocessor by notifying Company in writing within 5 calendar days of Company’s update to the Subcontractor List adding such subprocessor, provided that such objection is based on reasonable grounds relating to data protection (an “Objection”).
+Client may object to Company’s use of a new subprocessor by notifying Company in writing within 5 calendar days of Company’s update to the Subprocessor List adding such subprocessor, provided that such objection is based on reasonable grounds relating to data protection (an “Objection”).
 In the event of an Objection, the parties will discuss Client’s concerns in good faith with the intention of achieving a resolution.
 If the parties are not able to achieve a resolution as described in the previous sentence, Client, as its sole and exclusive remedy, may terminate the applicable Services that require the use of the new subprocessor, on the condition that Client provides written notice to Company within 5 calendar days of providing Company with written notice of its Objection.
 If Client terminates the Services under the TOS pursuant to this Section, Client shall not be entitled to any refund of fees due and payable.

 5. Client Obligations.